 Taking the road trip, you can see how beautiful nature is, and observe the changes in the landscape along the road.
 Also, by doing road trips on your own, you can save lots of money on tours.

 There are things that you should consider on the road in Iceland as well.
 For example, some roads are closed in the winter, and some are prohibited, or only get permitted to enter by specific vehicles.
 Therefore, you must check carefully before driving.

 With many beautiful hiking trails, hills and mountains, Iceland is a great place to go hiking.
 However, as Icelandic weather is really unpredictable, you might have problems with un-walkable trails and fogs.

 Where to go hiking in Iceland?

 There are several places for hiking in Iceland.
 Hiking to Glymur waterfall, Iceland’s second tallest waterfall, is my favorite.
-I was there half a day, hiking around the area and exploring the nature.
+I was there half a day, hiking around the area and exploring nature.

 The Northern Lights is always on the bucket list of things most visitors in Iceland would like to experience.
-From September to middle of April, when the sky is dark, you may see Northern lights when traveling to Iceland.
+From September to the middle of April, when the sky is dark, you may see Northern lights when traveling to Iceland.

 It depends on the weather, on the clouds, on your luck if you can observe the auroras.
 Thus, you should check the aurora forecast and cloud forecast to check it in advance.